microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

     ![Edit dataflow](./Media/EditDataflow.png)

 1. The imported dataflow model included additional standardized metadata as part of the [metadata file (model.json)](https://docs.microsoft.com/common-data-model/model-json).
-The standardized format enables discovery across other Microsoft products and provide semantic information to the applications - including the table information's column types, metadata descriptions and more.
-To update the dataflow's model in the top right select the **Edit tables** option to navigate into the Power Query Online interface.
+The standardized format enables discovery across other Microsoft products and provide semantic information to applications - including the table information's column types, metadata descriptions and more.
+To update the dataflow model in the top right select the **Edit tables** option to navigate into the Power Query Online interface.

     ![Edit tables](./Media/EditTables.png)

 1. Within the Power Query Online editor you'll want to enable additional authoring settings which will persist across all projects - from the **Home** tab - select the **Options** > **Global options** property.
-    1.

     ![Global options](./Media/GlobalOptions.png)

 1. Within the **Global options** window ensure the following settings are enabled.

     **Steps**
     1. Enable step cost indicators
     1. Show script in step callout